 Predictable for a covert agent of guerrilla warfare, the ninja user ninjabellybutt is having none of it, giving the game 2 out of 10, dismissing its “weak theme and terrible art,”

-If he wasn’t a dangerous mercenary from feudal Japan, I would argue with ninjabellybutt.
-I’d point out that the “art” of noughts and crosses is entirely within the hands of the participants.
-Draw little pictures of badgers instead of O's if that's what does it for you BellyButt.
-Why not get your opponent to do charactures of Lisa Stansfield instead of X's while you're at it.?.
+If he wasn’t a dangerous mercenary from feudal Japan, I would get into a heated discussion with ninjabellybutt.
+I’d point out that the “art” of Noughts and Crosses is entirely within the hands of the participants.
+Draw little pictures of badgers instead of O's BellyButt.
+It's your lack of imagination that's destroying what could be an aesthetic fireworks display.

-The charge that the game Noughts and Crosses has a “weak theme” is somewhat more difficult to rail against, even if you shoe-horn Stansfield into it.
-If you so a lazy Google search you can find that the word “theme” is defined as, “The main idea or message that is woven throughout a work, often about important topics like human nature, life, or society.”
+The charge that the game Noughts and Crosses has a “weak theme” is somewhat more difficult to rail against, even if you shoe-horn badgers into it.
+A lazy Google search oft the word “theme” defines it as, “The main idea or message that is woven throughout a work, often about important topics like human nature, life, or society.”
 I guess you could say Noughts and Crosses represents commercialism, the inherent violence of man, the importance of family, societal structures, spirituality.
-Let’s just say that.
+It's all these things and less.

-But it is hard to argue with our final reviewer MikeJonez’s comment that, “there is so much better out there.”
+It is, however, hard to argue with our final reviewer MikeJonez’s comment that, “there is so much better out there.”
 That there are things, not just in board games, but in practically every facet of existence that are superior to Noughts and Crosses.
-But similarly, I would argue, that there is so much worse out there, an easy example being those large rotating doors you use to get into John Lewis.
+But similarly, I would argue, that there is so much worse out there, like e those large rotating doors you use to get into John Lewis.

 Comments